jaredloson/cosmic-react-state-management/Readme.md

 }
 ```

-3. Use app state in your components
+3. Use app state in your components.
 ```
+// src/ThemeChanger.js

 import React, { useContext } from "react";
 import { useAppState } from "../state";